YosysHQ/nextpnr/docs/faq.md

 ### What about [SymbiFlow](http://symbiflow.github.io)?

-For the moment [SymbiFlow](http://github.com/SymbiFlow) is concentrating on extending Verilog to Routing tool to work with real world architectures. nextpnr may or may not become a part of SymbiFlow in the future.
+For the moment [SymbiFlow](http://github.com/SymbiFlow) is concentrating on extending VPR to work with real world architectures. nextpnr may or may not become a part of SymbiFlow in the future.

 ### What is [Project Trellis](https://github.com/SymbiFlow/prjtrellis)?

 [Project Trellis](https://github.com/SymbiFlow/prjtrellis) is the effort to document the bitstream format for the Lattice ECP5 series of FPGAs.
-It also includes tooling around bitstream creation.
+It also includes tools for ECP5 bitstream generation.

-Project Trellis is used by nextpnr to enable support for creation of bitstreams for these parts.
+Project Trellis is used by nextpnr to build the ECP5 chip database and enable support for creation of bitstreams for these parts.

 ### What is [Project X-Ray](https://github.com/SymbiFlow/prjxray)?